TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 ![initial](./imgs/01.png)

-We'll get into exactly what's going on here soon enough, but for now uncomment the two flex lines in your css and check out the result.
+We'll get into exactly what's going on here soon enough, but for now, uncomment the two flex lines in your css and check out the result.
 Your 3 divs should now be arranged horizontally.
 If you resize your browser you'll also see that the divs will 'flex'.
-They will fill the available area, and will each have an equal width.
+They will fill the available area, and will each have equal width.

 ![flexing](./imgs/02.png)

-If you go and add another div to your html, inside of `.flex-container`, it will show up alongside the others, and everything will flex to make it fit.
+If you go and add another div to your HTML, inside of `.flex-container`, it will show up alongside the others, and everything will flex to make it fit.

 #### Flex Containers and Flex Items
 As you've seen, flexbox isn't just a single css property, but a whole toolbox of properties that you can use to put things where you need them.
 Some of these properties belong on the _flex container_ and some go on the _flex items_.
 This is a simple but important concept.

 A flex container is any element that has `display: flex` on it.
-A flex item, is any element that lives directly inside of a flex container.
+A flex item is any element that lives directly inside of a flex container.

 ![container-vs-child](./imgs/03.png)